1. Controller, Serrala Companies

 2. Use of personal data

-Personal data are any information that relates to an individual or can be used to establish a connection to an individual.
-This includes, in particular, personal or material information about you.
+Personal data is any information relating to an identified or identifiable natural person (i.e. individual); this includes, in particular, personal or material information about you.

-Users can request free demos on our websites, register for webinars, contact us to subscribe to our e-mail newsletter, download content such as whitepapers and success stories, or register to use certain areas of the website.
-Serrala collects and stores only the personal data that you explicitly share with us through our contact and registration forms, or when signing up for the newsletter.
-The data we collect varies by activity and may include personal information such as first and last name, e-mail address, telephone number, postcode, city, and other address information.
-In certain cases, we may also collect your job title and area of activity, as well as other information we may need to provide you with full access to our products and services.
+Serrala collects personal data when you visit our website (e.g. cookies), request free demos on our websites, register for webinars, contact us to subscribe to our newsletter, download content (e.g. whitepapers, success stories, etc.), or register to use certain areas of the website.
+Serrala collects and stores personal data that you explicitly share with us through our contact and registration forms, or when signing up for the newsletter or for webinars, as well as data deriving from cookies.

 b) Use of personal data

-We use the personal data you provide exclusively to process your particular request.
-For example:
+We use the personal data you provide to process your request(s), for example:

 - To respond to and fulfil your requests, such as sending you requested documents, information and marketing materials about our products and services, or the newsletter to which you subscribed

-- To register you for our webinars, events or training sessions/workshops
+- To register for our webinars, events or training sessions/workshops

-- To send marketing e-mails that may be of interest to you, provided you have given us special permission to do so
+- To send marketing e-mails that may be of interest to you, insofar as you have not opposed to it

 - To personalise our websites with information and product-related content tailored to your needs